APLMOOC/APLMOOC/docs/course/ch7/part7.md

 ## Creating a project

-To create your own project, the ``]CIDER.CreateProject`` system command can be used, which turns an empty folder into a project.
+To create your own project, the ``]CIDER.CreateProject`` user command can be used, which turns an empty folder into a project.
 The namespace that the project will live in must already exist, since Cider only links the folder.

 ```apl
       'solarwind'⎕NS''